dos1506/moift/README.md

 # MOnitor InterFace Traffic

-moift is bandwidth usage monitoring tool.
+moift is monitoring tool for bandwidth usage by SNMP.

 # Usage